 General manager Dave Gettleman didn’t shy away from spending despite the tighter NFL salary cap, acquiring a No. 1 receiver in Kenny Golladay and a legitimate starting cornerback opposite James Bradberry in Adoree’ Jackson.

 This means New York has added flexibility entering the 2021 NFL Draft and could mean Gettleman winds up taking the best player available as opposed to reaching more so for a need.

 Check out our latest, best bets as to what the Giants will do as the draft unfolds, using a mock simulation from The Draft Network as our guide.

-New York Giants mock draft: Early rounds prioritize front seven
+New York Giants mock draft: Two big-school prospects, sharp riser headline early rounds

-- First round, 20th pick (via CHI): Azeez Ojulari, EDGE, Georgia
+- First round, 11th pick: Azeez Ojulari, EDGE, Georgia

-Chicago’s desperation is New York’s gain, because Azeez Ojulari was the target at No. 11, and he’s still on the board at 20.
+Azeez Ojulari should be the target at No. 11, and if Gettleman trades down in the first round for the first time in his career, there’s a strong chance the Georgia pass-rusher will still be on the board in the top 20.
 It’s not the best group of edge defenders coming out in 2021, and Ojulari’s evaluation is somewhat complicated by the fact that he played with two future NFL corners in Eric Stokes and Tyson Campbell.

 New York Giants mock draft: Day 3 picks to bolster roster depth

 - Fourth round, 116th pick: Alim McNeill, iDL, NC State